Dialectical Behavior Therapy for Children

-DBT-C has been modified to suit the developmental levels of children ages 6 to 12.
+DBT-C has been modified to suit the developmental levels of preadolescent children.
 Older children and young adults might consider regular DBT treatment to address challenges with emotion regulation and harmful behavior patterns.

 When Should Parents Consider DBT-C for Their Child?